Digital requirements engineering with an INCOSE-derived SysML meta-model: Introduction

 \subsection{Systems Modeling Language}

 The Systems Modeling Language (SysML) by the Object Management Group (OMG) \citep{SysML1.7} is a standard language for modeling system architectures which provides the capability to model the solution space as structure, behavior, rules and requirements as digital model elements in a directional graph constrained by SysML semantics.
 SysML version 1.7 is expected to be the final version in the 1.x series as the standards development effort shifts to the new version 2.
 SysML provides rudimentary facilities for modeling system requirements, including the primary attributes: ID, name, and text; and the relationships: derive, refine, satisfy, verify, and trace (which is discouraged in favor of the more precise relationships).
-Requirement type and rationale are not attributes provided by the SysML standard but are customizations of the SysML Profile often provided by systems architecture modeling tools.
+Requirement type and rationale are not attributes provided by the SysML standard but are customizations of the SysML profile often provided by systems architecture modeling tools.
 According to the standard, SysML Requirements may be shown in a Requirements Diagram, or placed on other SysML diagrams to highlight relationships for certain stakeholder views; requirements tables and matrices are non-normative.

 Today RE is often practiced with the help of an RMT which stores the requirements in a database and provides structured access to them for management activities.
 Since this RE practice uses digital models in a computer database, it may be considered MBSE or DE.
 However, the threat remains of duplicative system model elements interfering with traceability due to the RMT lacking the SysML meta-model used to define the system architecture.
 Controlled import/export or RMT data connector synchronization cycles alleviate this problem but may cause issues due to the non-standard interfaces between tools \citep{Wheaton2024a}.
-Although SysML v2 has addressed this issue by standardizing the API providing access to the system architecture model, it will be years before it sees widespread adoption inside DE organizations \citep{bajaj2022sysmlv2}.
-SysML v2 improves upon v1 by modeling requirements as constraints that must be satisfied by the system-of-interest, and it uses the consistent distinction between a requirement definition and requirement usage to aid in reuse \citep{SysMLv2}.
+Although SysML v2 has addressed this issue by standardizing the API providing access to the system architecture model \SA{\citep{bajaj2022sysmlv2}}, \SA{due to disparate tool development lifecycles and enterprise adoption timelines,} it will be years before it sees widespread adoption inside \SA{organizations \citep{Call2022b}}.
+SysML v2 improves upon v1 by modeling requirements as constraints that must be satisfied by \SA{parts of} the system-of-interest, and it uses the consistent distinction between a requirement definition and requirement usage to aid in reuse \citep{SysMLv2}.